Utkuulas/SQL-Assignments/Assignment-2/Assignment_2.md

 # BETWEEN & IN
 ## Perform the following query scenarios on the ***dvdrental*** sample database.

-1. Sort the data in all columns in the movie table provided that the replacement cost value is greater than 12.99, equal and less than 16.99 (use **BETWEEN** - **AND** structure).
+1. Sort the data in all columns in the film table provided that the replacement cost value is greater than 12.99, equal and less than 16.99 (use **BETWEEN** - **AND** structure).
 ```sql
 SELECT * FROM film
 WHERE replacement_cost BETWEEN 12.99 AND 16.98;